slatedocs/slate/source/includes/protobuf.md

 }
 ```

-> The above command returns JSON structured like this:
+> The above command returns a protobuf BORiskUserSymbol.

 ```proto